 eProjects

-Professional Design Project II is comprised of students from the BSE engineering program (with concentrations in automotive systems, electrical systems, mechanical systems, and robotics systems) and the BS manufacturing engineering program.
+Professional Design Project II includes students from the engineering program with concentrations in automotive, electrical, mechanical and robotics systems and the manufacturing engineering program, working together on applied design projects.

 Manufacturing